Parksville, Kentucky: History

 Parksville High School was operating from about 1926 until the 1963, when Boyle County closed all the rural high schools, and from that time on Parksville was served by the Boyle County High School.
 The original building is now a private home, located less than a mile west of the post office on Ky Route 34.

-Today, Parksville has a post office, a general store which also sells sandwiches and gasoline (Operated for many years by the Feather family), a Baptist Church (founded in 1923), a Church of Christ, a small sit-down restaurant, and another under renovation, a two-engine fire department, a volunteer rescue squad, and several unoccupied commercial buildings.
+Today, Parksville has a post office, a general store, a Baptist Church (founded in 1923), a Church of Christ, a small sit-down restaurant, and another under renovation, a two-engine fire department, a volunteer rescue squad, and several unoccupied commercial buildings.
 In addition, the Parksville Water District serves a large portion of western and southern Boyle County, as well as northern parts of Casey County.

 Nearby is the Stone Bridge at Chaplin Creek.
 The 500 acre Central Kentucky Wildlife Refuge lies 3 mi south of Parksville, just off Ky Route 37, near the Forkland community.

 Parksville is served by the Boyle County Sheriff's Department and the Danville/Boyle County Fire Department.
 The nearest hospital is Ephraim McDowell Regional Medical Center in the nearby county seat of Danville.

 Media in Parksville include The Advocate-Messenger, local newspaper of Danville, and the three local AM/FM radio stations, including the Hometown Radio Network (WRNZ- Z105; 105.1FM/1230AM).
 Local television broadcast includes LEX-18 (Lexington) and FOX-56 (Lexington/Danville).